OverlyDevoted/CyberSecuritySummaries/Frontend/JavaScript/Breakdown/TinyPackageManager.md

 Dependency is simply checked by iterating through a stack of dependencies with a dependency and checking their dependencies.
 If there's a duplicate dependency, their version is checked for conflicts.

 So dependency conflict is when there is a mismatch between dependency versions.

+### Circular dependency detection

+Circular dependency is when there is a package in the dependency stack and it satisfies the semantic version

+### Yarn vs NPM

+Main differences

+NPM:
+- Relies on global package cache where the downloaded packages are stored.
+This cache is shared across projects.

+Yarn
+- Maintains per-project cache which reduces redundant downloads.
+This offers increased reliability and ensures consistent package versions
+- Determenistic version resolution.
+Ensures that package versions are consistent across environments
+- Parallel and offline installations.
+Parallel installation means simultaneously multiple installations are happening, while offline installation means that if package is inside local cache, it will install it from there.
+- Workspaces and monorepo support.
+Automatically link dependencies between workspaces when they refer to each other.
+If one package (project) in the repo depends on another, Yarn links them locally instead of downloading from the npm registry.
+Meaning if two projects depend on the same package the package would be installed in the root of the two projects and then linked to use the same package.